Vertopal

 3. Download Your BRF

-Wait for the converter to finish and download your BRF image.
+Wait for the converter to finalize, then access your BRF image.

 Convert EPI to BRF